-Combretum kraussii (Forest Bushwillow) is a shapely small to medium tree.
+Combretum kraussii (Forest Bushwillow) is a shapely, small to medium tree.
 These trees turn bright red to purple in autumn and winter.
-Fast growing, they are ideal shade trees, even for smaller townhouse gardens.
+Fast growing, they are ideal shade trees for even townhouse gardens.

 Family: COMBRETACEAE (Bushwillow Family)

 - Combretum – a name originally given by Pliny to a climbing plant of another genus.

 - kraussii – after Dr. Christian F.F. von Krauss (1812 – 1890), who collected first collected this plant.

 Common Names: Forest bushwillow (Eng), bosvanderlandswilg (Afr), modubu (Nso), imbondvo lemhlophe (Swa), muvuvhu-thavha (Ven), ulandile (Xho) and umdubu wehlathi (Zul).

 Form: A small to medium tree, single stemmed with well shaped crown.